Jeremye3180/hero-adventure/choices/robbin.md

+### Robin needs your help
+---
-You stay behind and Robbins keeps you busy doing plenty of chores while he relaxes.
+You stay behind and Robbin keeps you busy doing plenty of chores while he relaxes.

 ##[Sneak out to go all the way back home](home.md)